larry-athey/boilermaker/Instructions/FAQ.md

 Q: Why didn't you make this a Bluetooth device with a companion mobile app?

 A: Bluetooth has a limited range _(20 to 40 feet in open spaces)_ and I'm not interested in paying all of the Apple developer fees just to put an app in their app store and keep it there.
-Google's Play Store isn't anywhere near as bad, but still requires the expense of a code signing signature.
+Google's Play Store isn't anywhere near as bad, but it still requires the expense of a code signing signature.
 TCP/IP allows a person to monitor and control the Boilermaker anywhere on the network and the Web API wouldn't work without TCP/IP.
 Everybody already has a web browser on their phone or computer, so there's your app.

 ---